VeerMuchandi/anthosbm/standalone/readme.md

 # Standalone Cluster

 We will set up and Anthos Standalone cluster with Ubuntu server as the OS.
-The cluster will be installed on virtual machines created using KVM on a single host machine.
+This example shows a cluster installation on virtual machines created using KVM on a single host machine.While this example shows one master and 2 worker nodes, but the configuration can be changed as per the need.

 ## Prerequisites